-- 1. Generators selected for Area Slack Control, including the system slack, must meet the same technical requirements as selecting generators for automatic generation control (AGC) of a Balancing Authority Area (BAA).
+- Generators selected for Area Slack Control, including the system slack, must meet the same technical requirements as selecting generators for automatic generation control (AGC) of a Balancing Authority Area (BAA).
 Generators selected for AGC typically have the following attributes: - a.
 Changes in MW output cause minor changes in generator angle (suggested; dAngle/dP < 0.15 degrees/MW). - b.
 Generation is dispatchable. - c.
 Maximum MW output typically greater than 100 MW. - d.
-Unit is expected to be in service for time frame represented in the WECC base case. - 2.
-Modeling of generators must comply with the following: - a.
-If the individual-generator-unit capacity is 10 MVA or larger and the generator is connected to the WECC transmission system at 60 kV or higher, then submit steady-state data and dynamics data for each generator. - b.
-If the aggregated-generator-unit capacity is 20 MVA or larger, the generators are connected to the WECC transmission system at 60 kV or higher, and it is not a collector-based generation facility- then submit steady-state data and dynamics data for each generator.
+Unit is expected to be in service for the time frame represented in the WECC base case. - 2.
+Generator modeling must comply with the following: - a.
+If the individual-generator-unit capacity is 10 MVA or larger, and the generator is connected to the WECC transmission system at 60 kV or higher, then submit steady-state data and dynamics data for each generator. - b.
+If the aggregated-generator-unit capacity is 20 MVA or larger, the generators are connected to the WECC transmission system at 60 kV or higher, and it is not a collector-based generation facility, then submit steady-state data and dynamics data for each generator.
 (Wind and solar farms are examples of collector-based generation facilities.) - c.
-If the aggregated-generation capacity is 20 MVA or larger, is connected to the WECC transmission system at 60 kV or higher, and is a collector-based generation facility, then steady-state data and dynamics data should be submitted for the aggregated generation capacity as a single-unit generator model. - d.
-Modeling of Utility-Scale Distributed Energy Resources (U-DER) should comply with the following: - i.
-Individual U-DER facilities with an aggregated generation capacity of 10 MVA or larger should be modeled explicitly at the low side of a transformer and include a dynamic model. - ii.
+If the aggregated-generation capacity is 20 MVA or larger, is connected to the WECC transmission system at 60 kV or higher, and is a collector-based generation facility, then submit steady-state data and dynamics data for the aggregated generation capacity as a single-unit generator model. - d.
+Modeling of Utility-scale Distributed Energy Resources (U-DER) should comply with the following: - Individual U-DER facilities with an aggregated generation capacity of 10 MVA or larger should be modeled explicitly at the low side of a transformer and include a dynamic model. - ii.
 Individual U-DER facilities with an aggregated generation capacity under 10 MVA should be included in a load model at the low side of the transformer.
-See "Data Requirements (Loads)" for modeling details and details on modeling Retail-Scale Distributed Energy Resources (R-DER). - e.
-Generating facilities without DYD data must be netted in the DYD file and have their Non-Conforming Load Flag set appropriately.
-Steady-state and dynamic generator data must be consistent. - 3.
-Synchronous motors 10 MVA and larger must be modeled as individual machines, using a generator model with negative Real Power output and constant Reactive Power (Q) output.
+See "Data Requirements (Loads)" for modeling details and details on modeling Retail-scale Distributed Energy Resources (R-DER). - e.
+Generating facilities without DYD data must be netted in the DYD file and have their Nonconforming Load Flag set appropriately.
+Steady-state and dynamic generator data must be consistent.